 To use the program you simply have to specify the required command line arguments.
 You can find a list of these arguments in the program homepage.

-For this tutorial we are going to migrate a GMail account to a regular mail account in a personal server.
-If you execute the process in a regular basis, each migration will run incrementally and the process will only copy messages and folders that don’t exist in the target server.
+For this tutorial, we are going to migrate a GMail account to a regular mail account in a personal server.
+If you execute the process on a regular basis, each migration will run incrementally and the process will only copy messages and folders that don't exist in the target server.